-Products offered may contain software which is proprietary to Trio DataCom Pty Ltd. However, the offer of supply of these products and services does not include or infer any transfer of ownership of such proprietary information and as such reproduction or reuse without the express permission in writing from Trio DataCom Pty Ltd is forbidden.
-Permission may be applied for by contacting Trio DataCom Pty Ltd in writing.
+Products offered may contain software which is proprietary to Trio DataCom Pty Ltd. However, the offer of supply of these products and services does not include or infer any transfer of ownership

-Warning :- RF Exposure
+Marning - RF Exposure

 The radio equipment described in this user manual emits low level radio frequency energy.
 The concentrated energy may pose a health hazard depending on the type of antenna used.
-In the case of a nondirectional antenna do not allow people to come within 0.5 metres of the antenna when the transmitter is operating.
-In the case of a directional antenna do not allow people to come within 6 metres of the antenna when the transmitter is operating.
+In the case of:

+Non-directional antenna - DO NOT allow people to come within 0.5 metres (20 inches) of the antenna when the transmitter is operating

+Directional antenna - DO NOT allow people to come within 6 metres (20 feet) of the antenna when the transmitter is operating.